FP-5 Flamingo: Design

 The missile has a fixed straight wing and a turbofan jet engine mounted above the fuselage.
 This gives it a superficial resemblance to the V-1 flying bomb and the Ukrainian-built Soviet Tu-141 and Tu-143 reconnaissance drones, although the V1 used a pulsejet and the Tu-141 and Tu-143 were designed with engines mounted inside the main fuselage.
 The rear of the fuselage has four flight control surfaces in an X-configuration.
-The fuselage is primarily built from radar transparent composite materials (fiberglass), whilst the engine nacelle is built from metal in order to withstand high temperatures.
-The jet engine appears to be the Ivchenko AI-25 produced by Ukrainian manufacturer Motor Sich and historically used for the Aero L-39 Albatros.
+The monocoque fuselage is primarily built with filament-wound (as used in ballistic missiles) radar transparent composite materials (fiberglass), and the engine nacelle is built from metal to withstand high temperatures.
+The jet engine appears to be the Ivchenko AI-25, designed in the 1960s in the Soviet Union and used to power the Aero L-39 Albatros aircraft, later produced by Ukrainian manufacturer Motor Sich.
 The engine is significantly larger than those found in comparable cruise missiles.
+Fire Point chief designer, Denys Shtilerman, said in an interview, on 8 July 2026, that an "indigenous turbojet engine" had been developed with some 10 engines being tested.

 Flamingo's warhead is claimed to be 2.5 times the weight of the warhead of the American Tomahawk Block V cruise missile, with a stated weight of 1150 kg.
 According to a Dutch military expert interviewed by UkrInform, Flamingo is a classic aerial bomb converted into a cruise missile by adding a jet engine, fuselage, and wings.
 The warhead, shown in pictures with the nose cone removed, may be a repurposed FAB-1500 bomb, but based on the warhead's size the 1500 kg FAB-1500 seems unlikely, with a more likely bomb being either a 2039 lb Mark 84 high-explosive bomb or a same-weight BLU-109/B bunker buster.
 If the missile uses a conventional gravity bomb, the weight of the warhead would be 925 kg but the explosive filler would only be 430 kg, more in line with comparable cruise missile systems.
-The Flamingo's claimed range is approximately double the unclassified range of the Tomahawk Block V, allowing it to hit targets anywhere in the European part of Russia and as far as Novosibirsk.
-The Flamingo missile has not yet been shown to strike targets at this range.
+The Flamingo's claimed range is approximately twice the unclassified range of the Tomahawk Block V, allowing it to hit targets anywhere in the European part of Russia and as far as Novosibirsk, but it had not been shown to strike targets at this range as of June 2026.

-Unlike its Western counterparts, the Flamingo lacks complex visual guidance systems (TERCOM, DSMAC) but still promises a similar speed (900 km/h).
-The primary means of navigation is by satellite navigation using a jamming-resistant, controlled reception pattern antenna layout.
-Claimed accuracy is a CEP of 14 m at any range and in ideal conditions.
+The Flamingo claims a similar speed to its Western counterparts, 900 km/h, but does not have complex visual guidance systems (TERCOM, DSMAC); the primary means of navigation is by satellite navigation using a jamming-resistant, controlled reception pattern antenna layout.
+Claimed accuracy is a CEP of 14 m in ideal conditions at any range.
 The simplified design is intended to speed production.
-The main drawbacks compared to the Tomahawk are a longer pre-launch preparation time of 20 to 40 minutes and a takeoff weight that is almost 5 times greater.
-Ukrainian experts state that Russian air defense will intercept some FP-5 missiles and emphasize the value of combined strikes by multiple weapons types.
+The main drawbacks compared to the Tomahawk are a longer pre-launch preparation time of 20 to 40 minutes and a takeoff weight that is almost five times greater.
+Ukrainian experts state that Russian air defence will intercept some FP-5 missiles, and emphasise the value of combined strikes by multiple weapons types.